rameshvoltella/AndroidEssentials/ModelViewPresenter/readme.md

 In an application with a good layered architecture, this model would only be the gateway to the domain layer or business logic.

+Please check the source code to understand how to write a basic mvp structure

 ##MVP Diagram

 <p><a href="https://raw.githubusercontent.com/rameshvoltella/AndroidEssentials/master/ModelViewPresenter/img/mvp.png" target="_blank"><img src="https://raw.githubusercontent.com/rameshvoltella/AndroidEssentials/master/ModelViewPresenter/img/mvp.png" alt="Screenshot" style="max-width:100%;"></a></p>